AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Common AP examples: the European Union, Quebec (French-speaking region), the Andes Mountains, the Wheat Belt, Latin America (Spanish/Portuguese-speaking).

-Aridity makes the Sahara a formal physical region — the trait is measurable across space.
+The Sahara is a formal physical region because aridity is measurable across space.

 Common mistake: Don't treat every shaded area on a map as a formal region.
 If the shading is based on someone's perception (like "the Heartland"), it's perceptual, not formal — even if it looks tidy on paper.